 Mixing 3 cups of Surround WP Kaolin Clay with 1 gallon of water provides a sprayable solution for your plants.

-This substance will form a white barrier surface on your plants that the beetles dislike, preventing them from feeding and laying their eggs.
-It is the best organic insecticide for cucumber beetles.
+This substance creates a white barrier on your plants.
+Beetles dislike it, so they will stay away.
+It is one of the best organic deterrents for cucumber beetles.

 Kaolin clay is safe to use on vegetable plants in your garden.
 However, it is essential to clean your produce thoroughly before eating.